Table of Content

 According to research, weed is typically detectable in the blood for 1 to 2 days.
 In some cases, cannabis is detected in a person after 25 days.
 It is because the heavy use of cannabis increases the length of time.
 Therefore, If a sober person inhales the cannabis smoke, one can detect it in that person’s bloodstream in minor quantity.

 - Delayed reflexes: Smoking marijuana can lead to delayed reflexes like it will slow down your reaction time.
 You will respond very slowly to the things you usually do.
-If you get a high level of THC in your body, then you will feel or respond comparatively slow as compare to others.
+If you get a high level of THC in your body, then you will feel or respond comparatively slowly as compared to others.

 - Dizziness: If you are around marijuana smoke for a long time, It can make you feel lightheaded or dizzy, causing you some momentary memory loss or slowing down your learning process.
 You will remember things in small sizes.